More Than Machines: Engineering, Entrepreneurship, and "The Hardest Fun You'll Ever Have"

 Our robotics program operates much like a professional sports season or a startup product launch, broken down into distinct phases of development, testing, and competition.

 Pre-Season & The Build Phase (August – November) As soon as FIRST® reveals the new season's game in early fall, the heavy lifting begins.
-Teams begin dissecting the rules, brainstorming strategies, creating CAD models, and aggressively prototyping their robots.
+Teams begin dissecting the rules, brainstorming strategies, and aggressively prototyping their robots.
 Alongside the build, teams are also drafting their business plans, launching fundraising initiatives, and beginning their community outreach projects.

 The IEP Robotics Showcase (Early December) Before we face off against other schools, we host our own program-wide milestone event: the IEP Robotics Showcase.
 This is not just a casual display; it acts as a high-stakes "first draft" deadline for our teams.
 Students run simulated competitive rounds with an official timer on a full field, participate in pit interviews with adult judges, and publicly present their robots and innovation projects.
 It is a critical pressure-test that allows teams to identify their weaknesses and iterate before the official competition season begins.